saucelabs/sauce-docs/docs/error-reporting/platform-integrations/coresnap/integrating.md

 Password:
 ```

 Now, list the contents of the `blackhole` project.
-It should return an empty result set, like the example below:
+It returns an empty result set, like the example below:

 ```bash
 $ morgue list blackhole